I Never Finish Reading Business Books. Here’s Why I Wrote One.

 Leadership Shock will be published in just one week (April 16, 2024).
 I can’t wait for this book to be in your hands!

-Pete Steinberg is an elite rugby coach, leadership consultant, and author.
+Pete Steinberg is an elite rugby coach, leadership consultant, and bestselling author.
 He can help you and your organization overcome challenges and achieve unparalleled success.
-Pete’s first book, “Leadership Shock,” will be published on April 16, 2024.
+Pete’s first book, Leadership Shock, is now available for purchase at all major retailers.
 You can connect with Pete on LinkedIn and at PeteSteinberg.com.

 Previous